dockerwest/compose-magento/README.md

 variable `XDEBUG_CONFIG` with your hosts ip in it so xdebug can properly connect back.

+### APPLICATION_FILE_SYNC

+Defines which method is to be used to sync files to the application container.

+Supported values:
+  * none (default): disables integrated scripts, allowing your own method (or mount) to be set up over the `docker-compose.yml`
+  * mutagen: highly recommended on Mac and Windows.
+See [https://mutagen.io/](https://mutagen.io/).
+Will also result in docker-compose-mutagen.yml being used upon compose.

 ### WINDOW_MANAGER
 Set the default window manager when running the environment.
 Available options are: tmux, screen and byobu